Skip to main content

 Biographical / Historical

-Dr. Higbie was a native of Wisconsin, having been born at Berlin, Wisconsin on July 31, 1875.
-In 1877, the family moved to a farm in southern Minnesota, and here he spent his childhood.
-He attended rural schools and for seven years he clerked in a store at Green Lake, Wisconsin.
-Later, he attended Ripon College Academy; taught school in Bluffton and Fairwater, Wisconsin; taught in a district in Mower County, Minnesota; was principal at Dexter and Clarkfield, Minnesota; and, superintendent of schools at Elmore, Minnesota.
-In the internals of teaching, he carried on his studies at the University of Minnesota, Carlton College, and the University of Chicago.
-He received the A.B. in 1907 and A.M. degrees in 1909 from the University of Minnesota, and his PhD. from Columbia University in 1921.
+Edgar Creighton Higbie was born in Berlin, Wisconsin, on July 31, 1875.
+In 1877, Higbie's family moved to a farm in southern Minnesota, and here he spent his childhood.
+He attended rural schools, and for seven years he clerked in a store in Green Lake, Wisconsin.
+He attended Ripon College Academy; taught school in Bluffton and Fairwater, Wisconsin; taught in a district in Mower County, Minnesota; was principal at Dexter and Clarkfield, Minnesota; and, superintendent of schools at Elmore, Minnesota.
+In the intervals of teaching, Higbie carried on his studies at the University of Minnesota, Carlton College, and the University of Chicago.
+He received an A.B. in 1907 and A.M. degree in 1909 from the University of Minnesota, and his PhD from Columbia University in 1921.

-While superintendent of schools at Canby, Minnesota, he established the first high school agricultural department in the State.
+While superintendent of schools in Canby, Minnesota, Higbie established the first high school agricultural department in the state.
 From 1910-1917, he was Director of the West Central Minnesota School of Agriculture at Morris.
 He resigned to continue his graduate studies at the University of Chicago and Columbia University.
-During WW I, he was employed by private philanthropists at New York in organizing agricultural work for the rehabilitation of soldiers and worked for the Federal Board of Vocational and Agricultural Rehabilitation on among soldiers in New Work, New Jersey, and Connecticut.
+During WWI, Higbie was employed by private philanthropists in New York to organize agricultural work for the rehabilitation of soldiers.
+He also worked for the Federal Board of Vocational and Agricultural Rehabilitation in New Work, New Jersey, and Connecticut.

-Dr. Higbie was married to Nellie May Leslie of Brownsdale, Minnesota on June 15, 1904.
-They had two sons, Howard Ernest, born December 13, 1909 and Leslie Warren born on October 30, 1914.
+Higbie married to Nellie May Leslie of Brownsdale, Minnesota, on June 15, 1904.
+They had two sons: Howard Ernest and Leslie Warren.

-In March of 1931, President Higbie resigned President of Eastern State Normal School as it was then called.
-He accepted the Presidency of J. Ormand Wilson Teachers College, Washington, D.C.
+In March of 1931, Higbie resigned as President of Eastern State Normal School.
+He accepted the Presidency of J. Ormand Wilson Teachers College in Washington, D.C.

-He remained their as President until 1941, when due to ill health he gave up his administrative duties, but remained on the faculty as an assistant professor of education.
+Higbie remained president, until 1941 when he gave up his administrative duties due to bad health.
+However, Higbie remained on the faculty as an assistant professor of education.

 Extent